poshbotio/PoshBot/.github/CONTRIBUTING.md

 * Fork the repository on GitHub

 # Suggesting Enhancements
-I want to know what you think is missing from Watchmen and how it can be made better.
+I want to know what you think is missing from PoshBot and how it can be made better.
 * When submitting an issue for an enhancement, please be as clear as possible about why you think the enhancement is needed and what the benefit of it would be.